Daniel Ting

-Daniel Sang Ting (born 1 December 1992) is a professional footballer who plays as a defender for Malaysia Super League club Sabah, on loan from Johor Darul Ta'zim.
+Daniel Sang Ting (born 1 December 1992) is a professional footballer who plays as a defender for Thai League 1 club Ratchaburi on loan from Malaysia Super League club Johor Darul Ta'zim.
 Born in England, he plays for the Malaysia national team.
 Ting paused his career for two years to move to Australia from 2019 until 2020.

 Club career

 Youth

 Ting started his football career in England.
 He was on the books of Crewe Alexandra earlier in his career but were released in 2012 without playing any first team match with them.
 He has also played for Market Drayton Town, Congleton Town, and Ossett Albion.

 Johor Darul Ta'zim II

 In 2016, Ting moved to Malaysia and signed with Johor Darul Ta'zim II, who loaned him to Malaysia Premier League club Negeri Sembilan for the 2016 season.

 PKNS

 In 2018, Ting signed with PKNS and helped the team to a third-place finish in the 2018 league, and also reached the quarter-final of the 2018 Malaysia FA Cup and the semi-final of the 2018 Malaysia Cup.